earn-alliance/earnmanagement.com/docs/features/payments.md

 If you decide to invite your [scholars via email](user-management.md#invite-user-from-user-management), they can also view historic individual payments and the breakdown of how they were paid.
 Scholars invited have **read-only access to your account**.

-By default, the guild or manager's account is the wallet you've set as the treasury, which can be set or changed in [Wallets](wallets.md).
-All manager payments will be transferred to this treasury account.
+By default, the guild's account is the wallet you've set as the treasury, which can be set or changed in [Wallets](wallets.md).
+All guild payments will be transferred to this treasury account.

 Before you start Payments, **you must have [Wallet Commander](wallet-commander.md) installed**.